iamjosepferrer/databites-projects/README.md

 A portfolio gallery that indexes every public project I build under the [DataBites](https://databites.tech) brand.

 Each project gets its own subdomain (`catalonia-atlas.projects.databites.tech`) and links back to this gallery.
-The gallery itself is intentionally simple — one `index.html`, no framework, no build step.
-To add a project, I add one object to a JavaScript array and push.
-That's it.
+The gallery is intentionally simple — one `index.html`, no framework, no build step.
+Projects are loaded from `projects.json`, the single source of truth.
+To add a project, I add one object to `projects.json` and push.
+Both this site and [databites.tech](https://databites.tech) pull from the same file automatically.

 ---